 Don’t Neglect Your Hearing Loss

 Later on, clearly, bigger and more significant problems can be brought about by hearing loss.
 But the opposite is true: recognizing and managing your hearing loss can improve your quality of life significantly.
 When you can hear, your relationships get better and your every day life seems fuller.
-And improving your awareness, either by consulting a hearing specialist or downloading a noise-monitoring app, can improve your overall hearing health.
+And improving your awareness can improve your overall hearing health.

 Hearing loss is definitely a health condition you shouldn’t ignore.
 A happier life begins when you find the right treatment.
 Don’t wait until the proverbial toothache gets too painful to ignore.